whitneyburton/portfolios/students/1711-back/andy-dymond/20180111-andy-dymond-m1.md

   I got to know two mentors and many upper mod students in both front and backend programs.
 In my own cohort, I tried to be an active participant in class, my posse, and tried to help/collaborate with my peers whenever possible.

 #### What would you like to do to contribute next module?
-  I'd be interested in SAB and getting more involved in the Turing Community.
+  I'd like to get more involved in the Turing Community, perhaps by working with people to start some kind of community based blogging?
+I've heard a lot of people talk about their blog posts, but haven't actually seen any of their posts.
+Over break I plan to check some peers blogs out and start out with some technical posts on Medium as well.
 I'd also like to join a technically-oriented posse and hopefully get good enough to lead it the following module!

 ## Self-Assessment Scores